bjoern-janson/cget/theory/glossary.md

 ## Fixed Point

-A state that remains stable under a transformation.
+A state unchanged by a transformation.

-For self-modifying intelligence:

-$$
-(\mathcal G^*,\mathcal O^*)
-\in
-Fix(\mathcal T)
-$$

-A strict fixed point is relaxed in CGET into an attractor manifold where core properties remain stable while adaptive properties evolve.
+In self-modifying systems, a strict fixed point is usually impossible because adaptation is required.

+CGET therefore extends the concept into:

+* attractor manifolds,
+* viability kernels,
+* partial fixed points.

 ---